The purpose of this guideline is to provide guidance about mouth care at Great Ormond Street Hospital (GOSH).

 Plaque or debris on teeth

-- Brush child's teeth twice daily, using fluoride toothpaste and a soft toothbrush.
+- Brush their teeth twice daily, using fluoride toothpaste and a soft toothbrush.

-- If unable to brush teeth, clean mouth with oral sponges moistened with water or diluted chlorhexidine.
+- If unable to brush teeth, clean the mouth with oral sponges moistened with water, or Gelclair® made up to manufacturers specifications.

-- Use of additional aids (floss, flouride tablets, electric/powered toothbrushes) by recommendation of dental team only.
+- Use of additional aids (floss, fluoride tablets, electric/powered toothbrushes) by recommendation of dental team only.

-For more information about mouth care for this patient group, refer to the following documents (UKCCSG-PONF Mouth Care Group 2006):
+For more information about mouth care for this patient group, please read the Mouthcare for Children and Young Peole with Cancer: Evidence-based guidelines (UKCCSG-PONF Mouth Care Group 2006).

 Mouthwash that contains alcohol may cause 'stinging' and strong flavours should be avoided.

-The frequency and amount of sugary food and drink should be reduced and when consumed, limited to mealtimes (Department of Health 2009).
-Drinks that contain free sugars, including natural fruit juices, should be avoided in between meals.
-These drinks should not be put in a feeding bottle.
-Water or milk may be given instead (Scottish Intercollegiate Guidelines Network 2005).
+The frequency and amount of sugary food and drink should be reduced and when consumed, limited to mealtimes Drinks that contain free sugars, including natural fruit juices, should be avoided in between meals and should never be put in a feeding bottle.
+Water should be given instead (DH 2017).

 Check processed baby foods for sugars.
-Check the ingredients list – the higher up the list sugar is, the more there is in the product (British Dental Health Foundation 2005).
+Check the ingredients list – the higher up the list sugar is, the more there is in the product (NHS Choices, 2015; NHS Change4Life).

-Avoid adding sugar to weaning foods (Department of Health 2009).
+Avoid adding sugar to weaning foods (DH 2017).
 Encourage the use of a cup and straw rather than a bottle.

-Encourage regular dental check-ups – every six months (British Dental Health Foundation 2007).
+Encourage regular dental check-ups – every six months (Oral Health Foundation, 2017).

-For children with cancer a dental assessment is recommended every three to four months (UKCCSG-PONF Mouth care group 2006).
+For children and young people with cancer a dental assessment is recommended every three to four months (UKCCSG-PONF Mouth care group 2006).

-The provision of preventative dental care is an important aspect of the management of children with chronic diseases.
+The provision of preventative dental care is an important aspect of the management of children and young people with chronic diseases.
 Early involvement of paediatric dental services is vital for these children (Foster and Fitzgerald 2005).

-Rationale 2: To teach the child about good mouth care.
+Rationale 2: To teach the child or young person about good mouth care.